TriangularCube/cfn-faunadb-resource/README.md

 # FaunaDB CloudFormation custom resource

-This project is a Lambda function for creating a Class and Indices (in the class) in FaunaDB as a CloudFormation Custom Resource, as well as a Serverless Template for deploying it to AWS.
+This project is a Lambda function for creating a Collections and Indices (in the collection) in FaunaDB as a CloudFormation Custom Resource, as well as a Serverless Template for deploying it to AWS.

 # Getting Started